purplededa/EasyoneCRM-5.50.02-SQLinjection/README.md

 Easyone has more than 1500 active customers on the national territory.

-Exploiting this vulnerability allows a remote attacker to obtain control of the database.
+Exploiting this vulnerability allows an unauthenticated remote attacker to obtain control of the database.
 RCE is not guaranteed, depends on the privileges and capabilities of the user running the dbms.

 Tested Vulnerable version: 5.50.02